andb00/andb00/README.md

 ## 🚀 About Me
-I'm a computer science student at SDSU who has a passion in iOS development and an interest in AI..
+I'm a computer science student at SDSU who has a passion in iOS development and an interest in AI.

 🧠 I'm currently learning Swift conccurency and computer vision.